 The curves of the air-cooled chassis have fans of 1970s motoring absolutely swooning, and you can pick one up for as little as a few thousand pounds.

 With a near-identical spec to the Ford Mustang, the Cougar has a mature styling and can be picked up for around £15,000.
 However, many of these head to auction, so if you’re on the ball you could grab yourself an absolute steal.

-Powered by a 150-hp 2.5-liter six-cylinder engine, this gorgeous British sports car is brawny and fiery, and can be driven away for less than £10,000.
+Powered by a 150-hp 2.5-liter six-cylinder engine, this gorgeous British sports car is brawny and fiery and can be driven away for around £10,000.

 With widely available parts, TR6s are an easy classic to maintain without breaking the bank – perfect for a first-time collector.

 According to consumer site Honest John, just 37 Citroen GS models are on the roads in Britain, making this one of the rarest cars around.
 Its younger sister, the DS, often goes under the hammer for tens of thousands, however the GS – often referred to as the baby DS – is just as advanced but can be picked up for a bargain.